hplgit/quiztools/README.md

 sudo pip install -e git+https://github.com/hplgit/doconce#egg=doconce --upgrade
 ```
 You need the `pip` program and a Python version 2.7 installation.

-## Program

-The key source code file is `src/KahhotQuizMaker.py`.
-See the test block for
-how to use this program.

 ## Status